 If you want your pension paid straight into your French bank account, check with your UK pension provider whether this is possible.
 They might charge you in which case you could simply keep the pension paid into your UK bank account and then transfer it yourself each month.
-Do not transfer the money through your bank – they will charge you a fee and an unfavourable exchange rate: use WorldFirst’s services instead.
+Rather than transferring money through your bank – who will likely charge you a hefty fee and give a less favourable exchange rate: consider using a service such as WorldFirst instead.

 Avoid paying tax twice on your pension

 The UK and France have a Double Taxation Convention which broadly means that if you’re living in France and drawing income from the UK you won’t be taxed twice.
 But, of course, the devil is in the detail and it’s more complicated than that.
 If you are resident in France, any state pension, private pension, or annuity from the UK is taxable in France.
 When you first move to France the HMRC will by taxing you at source and you will need to apply to them to be taxed in France and receive a rebate of the tax you’ve paid in the UK.
 The HMRC will instruct your pension provider to use a NT (no tax) PAYE code to stop you being taxed at source.
 Note that if you are resident in France, you MUST declare your income to the French authorities even if it all comes from the UK and is taxed at source.

 - Contact The Pensions Advisory Service for free and impartial information on how to take your pension abroad

 - The International Pension Centre can help with your state pension abroad

 Always seek financial advice.

 The French system offers high quality healthcare and is in some respects better than then NHS.
 It’s certainly less congested with 6.2 hospital beds per 1,000 citizens compared with 2.7 in the UK.